 215 wrong-way crashes occurred in Pennsylvania between 2010 and 2014, which resulted in 46 deaths.
 The National Transportation Safety Board (NTSB) found through its research of crash reports that wrong-way driving is a problem not only in Pennsylvania but also in most of the country.
 The NTSB also found that a high percentage of wrong-way driving crashes on highways cause severe or fatal injuries.

 Common causes of wrong-way crashes include:

 - Confusing road or ramp design

 - Inadequate highway ramp lighting

-If you were injured or a loved one killed in a wrong-way accident on a Pennsylvania highway, the accident attorneys at Fellerman & Ciarimboli in Philadelphia or Wilkes-Barre can help you get the compensation you deserve.
+If you were injured or a loved one killed in a wrong-way accident on a Pennsylvania highway, the Philadelphia and Wilkes-Barre accident attorneys at Fellerman & Ciarimboli can help you get the compensation you deserve.
 We have represented hundreds of accident victims throughout the state and are here for you when you need us.
 To speak to a Philadelphia wrong-way accident attorney call 215-575-9237 or for a Wilkes-Barre accident attorney call 570-714-HURT.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.